 There are 30 fences in the Grand National, two of which are jumped twice.

 Famous fences include Becher’s Brook, the Canal Turn and the Chair.

-The Grand National has been cancelled only because of World Wars and, last year, because of Covid-19.
+The Grand National has been cancelled only because of World Wars and, in 2020, because of Covid-19.